Ticket Details: Creating, Prioritizing, Responding

 Responding to tickets:

 When you are asked to respond to a ticket, please log in your account, click on My Tickets tab, and open the ticket you want to add a response to.
 There is a button that will allow you to leave a reply.
 Our ticketing system allows for us to track all steps from the time you enter a new ticket until the time it is solved.
 You will always know what is going on with any of your tickets and our technology staff will always know when there is an update, whether from another tech or a change in what you initially reported.
-If you simply reply by email, this does not update your ticket and the tech does not see that when out in the field doing repairs.
-Please always respond to a ticket - don't email and do not create a new ticket for the same repair request!
-This is very important to the entire process.
+If you reply by email, be sure you keep the ticket ID number in the subject line so that it updates in our system.

 Information, Information, Information: